Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Rain cover color is one of those choices that feels cosmetic until you are out in the elements.
 There are two camps, and they have genuinely different use cases.

 Bright colors (orange, yellow, neon green) are the right choice for most hikers.
 During hunting season, a bright cover prevents you from being mistaken for wildlife.
-In an emergency, it’s something a search-and-rescue team can spot from the air.
+In an emergency, it is something a search-and-rescue team can spot from the air.
 In heavy fog, it keeps you visible to mountain bikers sharing the trail.

 All three are accelerated by stuffing a wet cover into its storage pocket and leaving it there for a week.